-1. Students who do not have the necessary prerequisites for this unit should enrol in KRA001 Chemistry Foundation Unit and either KMA002 or KMA003 Mathematics Foundation Units.
+1. Students who do not have the necessary prerequisites for this unit should enrol in KRA001 Chemistry Foundation Unit (or KRA161) and either KMA002 or KMA003 Mathematics Foundation Units.

 2. A chemistry major is recognised by the Royal Australian Chemical Institute (RACI) as meeting the requirements for Graduate Member (MRACI) provided that either a mathematics or physics unit is also taken at 1st year level in addition to both KRA113 and KRA114.

 3. If studying this unit off-campus, please note there is a need to attend Hobart for two days to complete laboratory sessions.